 After the return of Christ, those who have accepted God's gracious gift of salvation will worship God forever in heaven.
 Those who do not will spend an eternity separated from Him in hell.

 Matthew 24:36; I Thessalonians 4:15-17; John 14:1-3; Matthew 24-25

 Join us this Sunday

-A family-friendly service located in one of the fastest growing suburbs of the Nordics, with a full range of children and youth classes.
+A family-friendly service located in the diverse neighborhood of Leppävaara, with a full range of children and youth classes.
 Services are a mix of traditional and contemporary.

-Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students and young adults with its contemporary style of worship.
+Located in the heart of downtown Helsinki, near the university of Helsinki campus, UCC Helsinki draws a mix of university students, young adults and young families.